spilliton/randumb/README.md

 ### Planting A Seed

-If you wish to seed the randomness so that you can have predictable outcomes, provide an optional integer seed to any of randumb's method calls:
+If you wish to seed the randomness so that you can have predictable outcomes, provide an optional integer seed to any of randumb's scopes:

 ``` ruby
 # Assuming no no records have been added between calls